deepaksengar/toy-robot/README.md

 Execution Instruction:
 ---------------------

-	To build the code and remove all older builds and jars :
+	To remove all older builds and jars :
 	-	mvn clean

+	To build the code and run tests :
+	-	mvn clean install

 	To create a package which will create executable Jar along with all dependencies, execute :
 	-	mvn clean dependency:copy-dependencies package